Proving Thomas Wolfe Wrong

 Ellis and Patricia Mooring have retired here.
 They set a commendable example of how to make the most and get the most from life away from an eight-to-five world.

 “What’s the key to thriving in retirement?”
 Ellis smiles as he looks at his wife while sitting at the breakfast table in their home on Essen Loop in the Edelweiss Gartens neighborhood of south College Station.
 They have a secret which has led to the contented lives they live.

 Ellis and Patricia were teenage sweethearts in Texarkana, Texas.
 She was 16 and Ellis was 19 when they first met.
-They dated for three years, while Ellis was away at Texas A&M for school.
-From the beginning he told her he wanted to be an Air Force pilot.
+They dated for three years, while Ellis was a student at Texas A&M. From the beginning he told her he wanted to be an Air Force pilot.

-“I took my first flight in a T-28 at Bryan Air Force Base my sophomore year in the Corps of Cadets,” Ellis says.
+“I took my first flight in a T-28 at Bryan Air Force Base in 1955 during my sophomore year in the Corps of Cadets,” Ellis says.
 “Those of us in the Air Force ROTC program got that privilege.